Sibylus/OldBlog/source/_posts/2013-04-26-how-to-be-a-better-landlord.md

 title: "Guest Post: How to be a Better Landlord (from a Renter's Perspective)"
 comments: true
 categories: [landlord advice, pay rent online]
-published: false
+published: true
 ---

-{% img /images/wp_lease_image.png "Rental Agreement Form" right %}
+{% img right /images/wp_lease_image.png Rental Agreement Form %}

 When I went to look for my third apartment in the city, I started to learn that not only is it important to look for a great apartment and location but that finding a